 “That’s nothing.
 I used to live with the devil.”

-As she talked, I realized this girl was definitely younger than I’d originally thought— eighteen, maybe nineteen.
+As she spoke, I realized this girl was much younger than I’d originally thought—eighteen, maybe nineteen.
 Possibly twenty, but I doubted it.
-“In that case, I can see why you wanted to get out.
+“In that case, I can see why you would want to get out of that situation.
 Speaking of which, why are you out walking on a dark road this time of night?”

 “Listen,” she said, “the last thing I’m looking for tonight is a daddy.”

 “Ouch.
 Okay, fair enough.
 But for the record, I don’t have kids, so I’m not anybody’s daddy.
 Even if I am old enough to be yours.
-Maybe even your granddaddy… No. Let’s keep it at ‘daddy.’”
+Maybe even your granddaddy… Hold on, no. Let’s keep it at ‘daddy.’”

 She stared out the passenger window.
-“My name’s Kami,” she said, like she was trying to restart our whole introduction.
+“My name’s Kami,” she said, as if she was trying to restart our whole introduction all over.
 “Don’t tell me yours.
 I don’t want to know.
 Once you know somebody’s name, you have to remember them your whole life.
 And I don’t need to remember a guy who’s just giving me a ride to the bridge.”

 Again with the bridge.
-I really hoped this bridge was close by, because I was ready for dinner and bed.
+I really hoped this bridge was close by.
+I was ready for dinner and bed.

 I checked my phone.
 Still no service.
 “Forget about it,” she said.
 “No phones work around here.
 It’s like 1990 or something.”
 She brushed lint from her blouse and tucked her black hair behind her ears.
-She pulled down the visor like she’d done it a thousand times before, clicked on the mirror light, and looked into it.
+She pulled down the visor like she’d been in my car and done it a thousand times before.
+She clicked on the mirror light and studied her face in it.
 She ran her thumb along her lipstick, shaping it just right, then flipped the visor back into place.

-“Bastard walks out on me— with someone I’m pretty sure I used to be friends with— then expects me to hold on to all his stuff until he can come pick it up?
+“Bastard walks out on me—with someone I’m pretty sure I used to be friends with.
+Then he expects me to hold on to all his stuff until he can come pick it up?
 Seriously?
 I have an idea: how about I put all your stupid shit in a big bag and throw it off a bridge, okay?
 How about that?”

 I did, but I didn’t want to seem like an uncool dad.
 “No, go right ahead.”